 Updating Your Idaho Estate Plan

 The birth of a possible heir/beneficiary is the first reason that should cause you to update your Idaho Estate Plan.
-Directly this could mean the birth of your own child or it could be a grandchild or any other potential beneficiary that you might choose to give a portion of your estate to.
+Directly this could mean the birth of your own child or it could be a grandchild or any other potential beneficiary that you might choose to give a portion of your property to.

 While some states, including Idaho, have statutory provisions to protect children that are omitted from a person’s Last Will and Testament, the law is always changing.
 It is possible that if you fail to name a child born later in your life they may not receive any portion of your estate.
 This is especially true for grandchildren and other non-related beneficiaries.
 There is no statutory protection for them.
-If you forget to name a grandchild or a non-related beneficiary and do not add them to your Last Will and Testament through an update to your Estate plan then they are out.
+If you forget to name a grandchild or a non-related beneficiary and do not add them to your Last Will and Testament through an update to your plan then they are out.
 They will receive nothing, even if you wanted them to.
-So if you create a Last Will and Testament, and then later have a possible heir/beneficiary born, you should update your Estate Plan to make sure that the people you really want to receive your Estate will actually get it.2.
+So if you create a Last Will and Testament, and then later have a possible heir/beneficiary born, you should update your written plan to make sure that the people you really want to receive your property will actually get it.2.
 A Death

 Often moving changes the types and kinds of assets you own.
 The most common asset that changes is the home.
 It’s possible, that if you’ve moved from another state to Idaho, or vice versa, that your home has changed.
 Who you want to receive your home, or other property, may change after you’ve moved.

-Additionally, when someone you’ve named in your Last Will and Testament as an heir/beneficiary or as a fiduciary moves that is another reason to review your Estate Plan and determine if an update is needed.
+Additionally, when someone you’ve named in your Last Will and Testament as an heir/beneficiary or as a fiduciary moves that is another reason to review your written documents and determine if an update is needed.
 For instance, if you gave a Power of Attorney to one of your children, or a grandchild, or a friend to help you with your finances of with your health care, and then they move away, it may be difficult for them to fulfill those responsibilities.
 If this happens, it may be wise for you to update your Powers of Attorney and name somebody else who can fulfill those important responsibilities.5.
 The Passage of Time